Heather Fong: Chief of Police

 Mayor Gavin Newsom was impressed with Fong's performance during Fajitagate.
 After reassigning Alex Fagan Sr., Newsom appointed Fong acting chief of police on January 22, 2004, and chief of police on April 14, 2004.

 Heather Fong (left), with Theresa Sparks (center) and Sgt.
 Stephan Thorne commemorate the Compton's Cafeteria riot.

 Fong drew criticism in June 2008 for failing to complete firearm recertification for over five years though all San Francisco police officers are required to recertify annually by department regulations.
 Fong was quoted as saying that she was too busy to recertify.
 When the controversy erupted in the local media, she was recertified a week later.

-In 2008, Fong became embroiled in a promotion scandal and faced pushback from SFPD rank and file over her controversial plan to cut the rank of Inspector (equivalent to Detective).
+In September of that year, Fong became embroiled in a promotion scandal and faced pushback from SFPD rank and file over her controversial plan to cut the rank of Inspector (equivalent to Detective).
 About 53 San Francisco police officers filed a complaint with the Civil Service Commission.
-They tested for Q-35 jobs as inspectors 10 years prior, but Fong has decided to eliminate that position, and fill those investigative roles with Q-50 sergeants.
-40 to 50 percent of the knowledge and abilities needed for an inspector were not covered by the sergeants test.
-The San Francisco Police Commission subsequently determined that Fong had acted improperly, and that personnel from the 1998 Q-35 inspectors list should have been hired instead of sergeants.
-Litigation is presently ongoing for the plaintiff officers, 39 in total and many part of the original Civil Service Commission complaint who are now retired.
+They tested for Q-35 jobs as Inspectors 10 years prior, but Fong has decided to eliminate that position, and fill those investigative roles with Q-50 Sergeants who tested in 2006.
+40 to 50 percent of the knowledge and abilities needed for an Inspector were not covered by the Sergeants test.
+Over the weekend just before Monday, September 22nd, the San Francisco Police Commission strongly disapproved of Fong hastily rushing through at least 35 appointments of Sergeants to Inspector positions.
+The Commission in a swift rebuke, determined Fong was incorrect.
+They officially rejected her plan on the 22nd and ruled that personnel from the 1998 Q-35 Inspectors list should have been hired instead of Sergeants.
+Litigation was ongoing for the plaintiff officers, 39 in total and many part of the original Civil Service Commission complaint are now retired.
+The City and County of San Francisco along with the SF Board of Supervisors signed off on a settlement in 2021 relating to the class action litigation for $480,000.